reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     To simplify this tutorial, the following assumptions are made:

-    * Chemical equilibrium is used for modelling the chemical reactions in this problem, not only for reactions between aqueous-aqueous species but also for those between mineral and aqueous species.
+    * Chemical equilibrium is used for modeling the chemical reactions in this problem, not only for reactions between aqueous-aqueous species but also for those between mineral and aqueous species.
     * A uniform constant velocity field is imposed and it is not updated